The 203 to 133 BCE Ephesus Silver Drachm with Bee Obverse, Stag and Palm Reverse

-This coin was minted sometime in the 2nd Century B.C., estimated 202 to 133 B.C.
-The Coin features an artistic depiction of a Melissa (Honeybee) on the obverse with “E” to the left and “PH” to the right for “Ephesus”.
-The reverse shows a standing Stag and Palm tree, both symbols of Artemis, the patron goddess of Ephesus.
-The example shown has the name of the magistrate “POLUAINOS” on the reverse, who is known to history only by this coin.
-The Drachm coin of this era is usually found in low grade, but the example pictured here is among the finest known, offered by Gibraltar Coins for $2,450.00.
+This coin was minted sometime in the second century BCE, estimated 202 to 133 BCE.
+The coin features an artistic depiction of a melissa (“honeybee”) on the obverse with “E” to the left and “PH” to the right for “Ephesus”.
+The reverse shows a standing stag and a palm tree, both symbols of Artemis, the patron goddess of Ephesus.
+The example shown has the name of the magistrate POLUAINOS on the reverse, who is known to history only by this coin.
+The drachm coin of this era is usually found in low grade, but the example pictured here is among the finest known, offered by Gibraltar Coins for $2,450.00.

 History and Legend

-First, the Bee was associated with Artemis, and since the Temple of Artemis (one of the wonders of the ancient world) was situated in Ephesus, the Bee was of great consequence as a symbol of the city.
-The priestesses in the Temple were even called Melissae (Honey bees).
+First, the Bee was associated with Artemis, and since the Temple of Artemis (one of the Seven Wonders of the Ancient World) was situated in Ephesus, the bee was of great consequence as a symbol of the city.
+The priestesses in the Temple were even called melissae (honey bees).

 Wonder of the World: The Temple of Artemis

-The old temple was destroyed in 323 B.C. the year Alexander the Great was born, and it was rumored that Artemis allowed her temple to burn because she was distracted by the birth of the hero.
+The old temple was destroyed in 323 BCE, the year Alexander the Great was born, and it was rumored that Artemis allowed her temple to burn because she was distracted by the birth of the hero.
 Knowing this, Alexander himself offered to pay for the rebuilding of the Temple, but the Ephesians built it at their own expense.

-The Apostle Paul and the early Church at Ephesus
+The Apostle Paul and the Early Church at Ephesus

 Demetrius, a seller of silver “Temple of Artemis” souvenirs to worshippers, apparently began to see a decline in sales.
-Concerned that Paul’s new religion would cause the bottom to fall out of the “miniature silver shrine” business, Demetrus incited a riot against the Christians, accusing them of undermining the Wonder of the World!
+Concerned that Paul’s new religion would cause the bottom to fall out of the miniature silver shrine business, Demetrius incited a riot against the Christians, accusing them of undermining the Wonder of the World!

-Later, Paul would write to the Ephesians from his imprisonment in Rome, and the “Epistle of Paul to the Ephesians” is one of the most beloved books of the New Testament.
+Later, Paul would write to the Ephesians from his imprisonment in Rome, and the Epistle of Paul to the Ephesians is one of the most beloved books of the New Testament.
 The Church at Ephesus was close to Paul’s heart, and at his last parting with the elders there, many tears were shed.
 Paul committed that church to his own disciple, Timothy, who became the Pastor there.